csangara/good.software/download.parse.data/README.md

 Nat_Biotechnol
 Nucleic_Acids_Res
 ```

+As the individual articles are downloaded in .tar.gz format (which includes all the figures and supplementary material), we have to extract it and only get the .nxml file.
+This is performed via the `extract_files.sh` bash script.
+There will still be some errors in extracting the files, so you will have to clean up some subdirectories manually by deleting the remaining .tar.gz files and any folders (resulting from incomplete extraction).
+Then, run `download_indv_articles.R` again without any argument in order to download missing articles.

 An example journal directory (compressed) is provided at [download.parse.data/Nat_Methods.tar.gz](https://github.com/smangul1/good.software/blob/master/download.parse.data/).
 (This can be extracted by running `tar -xf Nat_Methods.tar.gz` from within the `downloads.parse.data/` directory.)